Joey Votto Player Props: Reds vs. Pirates

 Joey Votto At The Plate

-- In 39.0% of his games this year, Votto has driven in at least one run.
-In eight of those games (19.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 38.1% of his games this year, Votto has had at least one RBI.
+He's picked up more than one in 19.0% and driven in three or more of his team's runs in six contests.

-- He has scored in 15 of 41 games this season, and more than once 3 times.
+- He has scored in 15 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.